How to Set Up Remote Payroll and Taxes in 6 Steps

 Tax forms for local independent contractors

-Independent contractors who live in the US will file their tax returns as self-employed individuals, so their forms will be different.
+Independent contractors living in the US will file their tax returns as self-employed individuals, so their forms will be different.

 When hiring: W-9